eriqande/SnakemakeDagR/README.md

 the number of instances of each rule that are completed (for dashed nodes) and the number of instances that remain to be run (for solid nodes).
 The edges are also labelled with the number of instances that have been done or which remain to be done.

-Here is an example
+Also we print the names of the wildcards on the nodes.
+Note that the wildcard names only come out on the “top” node of a chain that uses the same wildcards.

 ``` r
 library(SnakemakeDagR)